Wasilla Area Seniors, Inc.

 Supplemental Services: Helps low-income seniors maintain a safe and healthy environment to avoid a crisis that would jeopardize their ability to remain independently in their own home.
 Assists with medical, dental, mobility equipment, and home modification costs not covered by other benefits.

 Club 50 Fitness Center: Club 50 is a gym, located on the WASI campus, for individuals 50 years of age and older.
-Club 50 provides clean, accessible exercise equipment and a variety of fitness classes including: Strong Seniors, Qigong, Tai Chi, NIA, and Zumba.
+Club 50 provides clean, accessible exercise equipment and a variety of fitness classes including: Strong Seniors, Yoga, Tai Chi, NIA, and Zumba Gold.

 Fall Prevention: Falls are the leading cause of injuries among older adults, causing severe injuries as well as death.
 Injuries and fear of falling also significantly limit older adults’ independence.
 Our Healthy Aging Program offers fitness options and educational materials to assist older individuals in preventing falls.
-Our In-Home Services Program also supports fall prevention with mobility equipment loans and in-home modifications such as grab bars.
+Our In-Home Services Program also supports fall prevention with mobility equipment loans, home safety assessments, and limited home modifications, such as grab bars.

 Activities: Our Healthy Aging program also offers activities that promote isolation prevention.
 Activities include Potlucks, Field Trips, Wii games, card games, arts and crafts groups and classes

-Carlene’s Gift Shop: The gift shop is open 10 am until 1 pm on most Mondays, Wednesdays, and Fridays.
-It is filled with handmade crafts, donated gifts and trinkets and snacks and drinks.
+Carlene’s Gift Shop: The gift shop is generally open 10 am until 1 pm on most Mondays, Wednesdays, and Fridays.
+It is filled with handmade crafts, donated gifts and trinkets, and snacks and drinks.

 Mary Hall Lending Library: The Mary Hall Lending Library has hundreds of books in paperback, audio, and large print format.
 The library has a computer lab complete with internet access available for public use.
 WASI also offers classes to seniors interested in becoming computer savvy.

-Facility Rental: We have lots of space here at the Senior Center that is available for your use.
+Facility Rental: We have lots of space at the Senior Center available for your use.
 For very reasonable prices, you can rent our meeting room, dining room, or other spaces for your event or get-together.
-If you are providing a free service to seniors, you likely qualify to have the space for free to provide that service in return.
+If you are providing a free service to seniors, you likely qualify to have the space at no charge.

-- MASCOT transit picks up and drops off seniors from the front door of Wasilla Senior Center (See MASCOT for schedule).
-MASCOT also has a shoppers’ bus on Thursdays at 12:30.
+- Valley Transit picks up and drops off seniors from the front door of Wasilla Senior Center.
+VT also has a shoppers’ bus on Thursdays at 12:30 pm

 - Activities: Wii bowling, Pinochle, Bridge, Cribbage, Poker, Puzzles, and more